inmanta/inmanta-core/docs/dashboard/dashboard.rst

 Once the compile has succeeded, inmanta will automatically deploy the model and display the currently deployed model in the portal.

-Using the ``compile report`` button we can diagnose problems if our compile failed.
+Using the ``Compile Reports`` button we can diagnose problems if our compile failed.

 .. figure:: /dashboard/images/img_6.png
    :width: 100%